Ecommerce Laws Shop Owners Should Know

 Why Is It Important to Understand eCommerce Laws?

 Some punishments for violating eCommerce law are more severe than others.
 If you are caught sending spammy emails, you may be subject to a fine by the Federal Trade Commission.
-On the other hand, if you illegally use another company’s trademark—like a Disney character as a mascot, for example—your company could be sued.
+On the other hand, if you illegally use another company’s trade tax regulations—like a Disney character as a mascot, for example—your company could be sued.
 Failure to meet PCI standards could lead to accounts like PayPal being terminated, making it harder to run a successful business.

 Data Protection